 In 2012, Manson and Gilmore announced they were to revisit some material that Carpentier and Gilmore had been working on right before the band ended, as well as some of Carpentier's unfinished solo compositions.
 Using what was left of Carpentier's material and some of their own compositions, they came up with the again mostly instrumental (with some vocal contributions from Gilmore) The Final River.
 The album was released in late 2014 to mixed reviews, and no tour was made for the album, as according to Gilmore "it just wouldn't be Frojt without Carpentier."
 They once again disbanded, and recently Gilmore confirmed that Pink Frojt was "done for once and for all".
 Gilmore, Manson and Watterson continue with their solo careers.

-The discography of Pink Frojt consists on thirteen studio albums, three live albums, two compilation albums, two box sets and thirty five singles.
+The discography of Pink Frojt consists on thirteen studio albums, three live albums, two compilation albums, two box sets and twenty six singles.

 |1974||Untitled album||Commonly known as Pink Frojt 2.
 One single.|